Vir4k/Elaina.js/README.md

 <i>[Discord.js-Tutorial-Season-2](https://github.com/Blob-Development/bot-tutorial-season-2)</i> by **Blob-Development**.

 ## License
-Herrscher is licensed under the GPL 3.0 license.
+Elaina is licensed under the GPL 3.0 license.
 See the file `LICENSE` for more information.

 ---
 <i>"Discord", "Discord App", and any associated logos are registered trademarks of Discord, inc.</i>